 Remember, eating for heart health does not have to be a total drag or full of foods that do not bring you joy.
 Easy swaps or even adding more of certain foods is all it takes nutritionally to keep your heart pumping strong.
 Check out my collection of Make Healthy Easy Recipes to give you some new ideas.

 It’s so freeing to know that something as simple and life-giving as having a more positive outlook on life is enough to make you and your heart healthier.
 Fill your daily life with the activities, people, and foods that bring you the most joy and reap the benefits of happiness!
+I hope you enjoy the free printable gratitude journal prompts as well!
+Be sure to tag me if you share how you are using the free printables on social media.

 Ladies, keep on smiling and experience the power of positivity on heart health.
 It just might save your life.